Noise Induced Hearing Loss and Its Prevention (cont.)

 Sudden hearing loss produced by a sudden and very loud noise (blast injury) is called acute acoustic trauma.
 If the sound is loud enough, it can cause the eardrum to rupture or the person to have a complete loss of hearing.
 Sometimes, particularly if the sudden loss is total and occurs combined with dizziness, immediate surgical exploration of the ear may be necessary.
 In this circumstance, the ear surgeon may need to locate and patch a hole (perilymphatic fistula) between the inner ear fluid space and the middle ear space.

 How can a person tell if a noisy situation is dangerous to their hearing?

 People may differ in their sensitivity to noise.
 Nevertheless, as a general rule, noise is probably damaging to the hearing if the noise:

 - makes it necessary to shout to be heard over the background noise,

 - causes ear pain,

 - makes the ears ring, or

 - causes a loss of hearing for several hours or more after exposure to the noise.

 In contrast to popular belief, there is no truth to the idea that a person is able to "toughen up" the ears by frequent exposure to loud noise.
 In reality, cumulative noise in the past has probably damaged the ears to such a degree that a person doesn't hear the noise as much.
-Unfortunately, no treatment is available for noise-induced hearing loss once the damage has occurred.
+Unfortunately, limited treatment is available for noise-induced hearing loss once the damage has occurred.

 Find out what women really need.